-For the exemptions 1 and 2, the national association of this player must apply to FIB General Secretary at the latest two months before the start of the WCS to get approval of this exemption.
+The national association of this player must apply to FIB General Secretary at the latest two months before the start of the WCS to get approval of this exemption.
 With the request, all official documentation/proof that could be needed must be submitted.